-In contrast to Millison and Laidlow, the Van Dunk Court found Plaintiff had not established an intentional wrong.53 In that case, the Plaintiff's injury occurred when an unsecured trench collapsed on him less than five minutes after he entered it to fix a piece of filter fabric that would not lay flat.54 The on-site supervisor "readily acknowledged to OSHA that . . . he knew the OSHA requirements and did not follow [them]," 55 and "against his own better judgment [sent Plaintiff into the trench] to perform a brief task and get out."56 As a result, OSHA issued a "willful violation," meaning the "non-compliance . . . was not an accident or negligence."57
+In contrast to Millison and Laidlow, the Van Dunk Court held Plaintiff did not establish an intentional wrong.
+53 In that case, the Plaintiff's injury occurred when an unsecured trench collapsed on him less than five minutes after his supervisor told him to go in and fix a piece of filter fabric that would not lay flat.
+54 The on-site supervisor "readily acknowledged to OSHA that . . . he knew the OSHA requirements and did not follow [them]," 55 and "against his own better judgment [sent Plaintiff into the trench] to perform a brief task and get out."
+56 As a result, OSHA issued a "willful violation," meaning the "non-compliance . . . was not an accident or negligence."
+57